 Nearly 30 years after German reunification, Siemens maintains a presence in 14 cities in the eastern part of the country, where some 5,600 of its employees work at seven branch offices and at 13 manufacturing and development locations.
 Siemens is an important economic engine in Germany’s eastern region.
 This impact stems partly from the company’s development and manufacturing operations, sales and service organizations, and training programs.
-Another important factor, however, is Siemens’ work with local research partners in projects that drive progress by fostering vital innovations, such as those needed for enabling a successful energy transition and future mobility solutions.
+Another important factor, however, is Siemens’ work with local research partners in projects that drive progress by fostering vital innovations.

 1989/90 – Time of profound change

 The years 1989 and 1990 were a time of profound change for Siemens: For the first time since the founding of Siemens AG (1966), the company carried out a comprehensive organizational reform.
 Other milestones included the acquisition of British-based electronics company Plessey, followed by the merger of Siemens Data Information Services and Nixdorf Computer AG that established Siemens Nixdorf Informationssysteme AG (SNI).

 While these processes were unfolding within the company, the government of the German Democratic Republic (GDR) collapsed, and the border between the two Germanys was opened.
 This was followed by the currency union, the Unification Treaty, and finally the accession of the GDR to the territory of the Federal Republic of Germany on October 3, 1990.

 The Company is firmly committed to investing considerable resources in the new German states.
 Our aim is to secure as solid a market position in this region as we currently command in the western part of the country.Karlheinz Kaske, 1990

 Tradition in Germany’s east – First Technical Bureau, 1889 in Chemnitz